 The Question will be addressed within a study group over a four-year study period (with submission of interim results), and will be managed by a rapporteur and vice-rapporteurs.
 This will enable Member States and Sector Members to contribute their experiences and lessons learned with respect to cybersecurity.

-9 Coordination
+9 Coordination and collaboration

+– The relevant questions under both ITU-D Study groups 1 and 2.
+In particular joint collaboration is sought with Q6/1 (on evaluation the impact of spam and malware from the consumer protection perspective as well as on awareness-raising for users and capacity building) and Q7/1 (on specific needs of persons with disabilities).

-Coordination is required with ITU-T, in particular ITU-T Study Group 17, which is responsible for building confidence and security in the use of ICTs.
-Coordination should also include other relevant organizations with expertise in the issue, such as FIRST, APCERT, OAS CICTE, OECD, RIRs, NGOs, M3AAWG, ISOC, GFCE and UCENET.
+– ITU-T, in particular ITU-T Study Group 17, which is responsible for building confidence and security in the use of ICTs.

+– Coordination with other relevant organizations and agencies.
 Given the existing level of technical expertise on the issue in these groups, they should be given the opportunity to comment and provide input on all documents (questionnaires, interim reports, draft final reports, etc.) before the documents are submitted to the full ITU-D study group for comment and approval.

 10 BDT programme link